glennhenry/cs-notes/docs/programming-language-theory/03-parsing/parsing.md

 ![Bottom-up parsing table](./bottom-up-table.png)
 Source : Book page 89

+- `s2` indicates shifting and move to state 2.
+- `r7` indicates reduce and move to state 7.
+- `b3` indicates shift, reduce, and move to state 3.
+- `-` indicates a syntax error.

 ##### Bottom-up Algorithm

 With the constructed table, we can now look at it every time we parse a program.
 The general process of bottom-up parsing of LR parser :